Ivanovic1111/SeleniumRadionica/workshop2/Selenium.md

 **Task 1: Write test for add new Restaurant**

-    Scenario:  Add a new restaurant
-    Given user is logged into application for Restaurant story And user is on Restaurant page
-    When user populates new restaurant details
-    Then restaurant is in the list
-    When user clicks Logs Off in Restaurant scenario Then user is logged off successfully from Restaurant scenario

 Steps:

 1. Open browser and log into the application using method from LoginPage